Max Choi and Quest Partnership

 At Quest Partnership, we produce our own psychometrics and solutions.
 In addition, we also provide a comprehensive range of other quality psychometrics.
 Therefore, we will help you identify the tool or tools that best meets your specific organisational needs.

 Aims of Quest Assessments Ltd

-Quest Assessments Ltd is the sister company that primarily focuses on psychometrics research and development activities.
-Quest Partnership Ltd also gets involved in R&D but often there are more urgent client priorities.
-This is a main reason we have Quest Assessments – so that we can conduct R&D properly without other priorities getting in the way.
-The current project is the Mosaic Objective Personality Tasks.
+Quest Assessments Ltd is the sister company that primarily focuses on psychometric Research and Development activities.
+Of course, Quest Partnership Ltd supports this R&D but client priorities are our main objective.
+Having Quest Assessments – enables us to conduct R&D properly without any impact on our clients.
+The current project is Mosaic ~ Objective Personality Tasks.

 Interests outside Work

 In my spare time, the theme is still somewhat around behaviours, and extraordinary performance – so I am fascinated by magic.
 For a start, my curious mind makes me want to work out for myself how the magic is done when I see it.
 Magic is so creative in applying real principles to make the impossible appear possible!
 To me it links well with our challenges and in a sense we have done that already in several areas.
 For example, with the Situational Judgement Tests (SJTs).
 In my mind, we did not really invent SJTs.
 Just like how magic works, we just applied evidence-based knowledge and transferred our learning to reveal a new ‘magic solution’ – the SJT.